faiz-mohammad/faiz-mohammad/README.md

 - 👋 Hi, I’m @faiz-mohammad
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning SAP ABAP, Shopify Store designing and
+- 🌱 I’m currently learning SAP ABAP, Shopify Store designing and JavaScript
-- 💞️ I’m looking to collaborate on ...
-JavaScript
+- 💞️ I’m looking to collaborate on LinkedIn
 - 📫 How to reach me https://www.linkedin.com/in/mohammad-faiz-b4a81a179

 <!---